Natural Areas Programs - Cumulative Participation per Capita

 Analysis of Performance

 The Natural Areas Department's target is to reach 11,518 to 14,398 people annually through education, outreach and volunteer opportunities, which is 8-10 percent of Fort Collins' population (143,986 in the 2010 US Census).
 The target varies seasonally by quarter (target is to reach 1,600 people in quarters 1 and 4 and reach 4,150 people in quarters 2 and 3).
 Attendance always varies due to factors such as weather, location, time, staff and volunteer capacity, community interest, partnership opportunities or other factors.
-In Q2, the Natural Areas Department staff and volunteers provided 141 activities for 6,985 people, greatly above the target.
+In Q3, the Natural Areas Department staff and volunteers provided 110 activities for 4,803 people, which is above the target.

-The participants per capita attending Natural Areas programs.
+The particpants per capita attending Natural Areas programs.

 Why Is This Important?